yurikoex/knaves-out/docs/rules/README.md

 ## Setup

   1. Each player must have a copy of all 4 games and have all game pieces accounted for before playing.
+Each player is encouraged to bring unique pieces to the game to help distinguish players and to show off their personalities.
   2. All players roll all 5 dice.
 Highest total goes first.
 Ties need to be settled between the tied players however they decide.
   3. To create the world of Dominatri, each player begins to place a Draughts/Chess board on the table, clockwise unless south of the equator.
 If in space or on a planetary body other than Earth, always go counter clockwise.
   4. As players place each board, at least 3 squares must be ajacent to another board(s) already placed on the table.